NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 ### Converting Data

 This screen is automatically shown when you start the program - it will allow you to select raw data for processing, change the default type (based on file extension), select the kind of conversion you want, select where and what name to store for the processed data, and process the data.
-An “almost” completed screen shows:
+An "almost" completed screen shows:

 ![](AuxiliaryPrograms/media/image003.jpg)